YvesDesrumaux/YvesDesrumaux.github.io/Code.Instructions/SharedGuidelines/Standards/naming-conventions.instructions.md

 ### Multiple Variables of Same Type

 - If there is a need for multiple variables or parameters of the same type, the name must be suffixed with a meaningful name
+- the variables are separated by colon and a space before the type declaration

 **Example:**
 ```al